 The knowledge gained during such research enables participants to create a tailored action plan to deliver the highest business value and achieve the key objectives of the project.

-For a moment we’ll go back to the situation from the introduction.
-Once again, imagine that you’re a stakeholder looking for someone to build an app for you.
+Imagine that you’re a stakeholder looking for someone to build an app for you.
 You have a good idea of what your app should look like and what it should do.

-The deadline is tight and it seems you can’t afford a project discovery, so you hand a specification over to the software house and set the deadline and budget.
+The deadline is tight and it seems you can’t afford a product discovery, so you hand a specification over to the software house and set the deadline and budget.
 Your contractor accepts the terms without additional questions and you’re going to receive your finished product in the next few months.

 Those few months pass quickly and your app is finally done.
 All features are in place and working.
 The quality is great.
 It’s time to launch your project and wait for the first visitors.